 - If the payment is not made in time, the open invoice becomes past due.
 If it is paid on time, then it’s now a closed invoice.

 For obvious reasons, it’s in your best interest to make sure open invoices don’t become past due whenever possible.
 You can view past due invoices in the accounts payable aging report.

 The Challenge of Open Invoices

-To control this issue, companies may turn to an invoice discounting service.
+To control this issue, companies may turn to an invoice discounting service company.
 The third-party service will immediately offer up-front payment, but will request a percentage of the invoice once it’s paid.
-Basically, the company sells the debt to a collection agency and they take over the onus of collection.
+Basically, the company sells the debt to a commercial agency and they take over the onus of collection.

-It’s a way of improving cash flow, getting rid of bad debt and sending the accountability to a third party to handle.
-That collection agency will then try to get that money or close it out and write it off themselves.
-While this can offer short-term relief, it ultimately eats into profit margins and is not a long-term solution.
+It’s a way of improving cash flow, getting rid of potential bad debt, and sending the accountability to a third party to handle.
+That agency will then try to get that money or close it out and write it off themselves.
+While this can offer short-term relief, it ultimately eats into profit margins and isn’t a long-term solution.

 From Open to Closed Invoice

 An open invoice transitions to a closed invoice once the customer has made a payment and it has been received by the vendor.
 The completion of the transaction will be recorded (either offline or online) for both parties, thus making it a closed invoice.

 On the customer’s end, the payment will be recorded as a debit to their accounts payable account.
 For the merchant, the payment will be recorded as a credit to their accounts receivable.
 Both parties will have detailed information about the transaction to help them track their finances.
 And in the event either party was audited, they would have clear records of their payment transactions.